kalashvasaniya/irctc/README.md

 );
 ```

-Admin Account create using email (No need to verify for this!:
+Admin Account create using email (No need to verify for this!):

 ```bash
 kalashvasaniya@gmail.com